NO CONTACT RULE: Moving on from the ex after a breakup

 • No triangular communication through a friend or family member

-• No going on social media to see what your ex is up to (FB, Instagram, etc.)
+• No, going on social media your ex or ex's friends are connected to (FB, Instagram, etc.)

 • No Contact is NO More EXCUSES

-Committing to the No Contact Rule represents no longer choosing the same old destructive pattern-- no more fueling your ex-partners wants and needs while disregarding your own.
-It embodies no more settling for avoidance or narcissistic partners who lack the capacity to meet your needs (e.g., intimacy and closeness).
+Committing to the No Contact Rule represents no longer choosing the same old destructive pattern-- no more fueling your ex-partner's wants and needs while disregarding your own.
+It embodies no more settling for avoidance and/or narcissistic partners who lack the capacity to meet your needs (e.g., intimacy and closeness).

-If, or better yet, when-- your ex-partner attempts to open the door by contacting you, urging you to bite for those tiny little crumbs you have gobbled up for much-much too long-- you say NO, NO, NO, period!
+If, or better yet when-- your ex-partner attempts to open the door by contacting you, urging you to bite for those tiny little crumbs which you have gobbled up for much-much too long-- you say NO, NO, NO, period!

-You refuse to get hoodwinked with their drama, self-pity, charm, charisma, seduction tactics, words, or promises to be hurt again and again.
+You must refuse to get hoodwinked by his/her drama, self-pity, charm, charisma, seduction tactics, words, or promises only to be hurt again and again.
 You cannot allow it.

-When they attempt to call, text or email --- you must choose NOT to respond or answer.
+When he/she attempts to call, text or email --- you must choose NOT to respond or answer.
 You say NO way, NO more--- STOP.
 You say it is over.

 You hang up.
 You disconnect.
 You physically leave the scene.
 You detach.
-You say goodbye and close the door tight.
+You say goodbye and close the door tight...
+BYE!

-You forcefully slam the door shut, dead-bolt it ten times, and throw away the keys.
+In fact, you forcefully slam the door shut and deadbolt it ten times and throw away the keys.

-When you keep the connection going with contact -- you put yourself in a less-than position - you put them on a false pedestal, making them your higher power.
+When you keep the connection going contact -- you put yourself in a less than position - you put him/her on a false pedestal making him/her your higher power.

 Your ex is not a God or Goddess.
-Knock them off that fictitious pedestal.
+Knock him/her off that fictitious pedestal.
 Your effort will pay off down the road.

-No Contact Rule is about taking care of yourself and setting a healthy boundary so you can move on in a better direction in your life.
+No Contact Rule is about taking care of yourself, it's setting a healthy boundary so you can move on in a better direction in your life.

-The foundation of the No Contact Rule is about putting your wellbeing first-- by setting healthy boundaries.
+The foundation of the No Contact Rule is about putting your personal well-being first-- through setting healthy boundaries.

 The purpose of setting boundaries is to define your limits.
-Establishing a healthy boundary signifies taking a stand for yourself, protecting yourself, and caring for yourself.
+Setting a healthy boundary signifies taking a stand for yourself, protecting yourself, and taking care of yourself.

-No Contact is a boundary rule and a critical aspect of freeing yourself from someone who was likely not good for you-- see Signs of Avoidance.
+No Contact is a boundary rule and is a critical aspect of freeing yourself from someone who was likely, not good for you-- see Signs of Avoidance.

 No Contact is unequivocal and clear-cut with-- NO loopholes -- NO excuses.